kerinin/daggregator/README.md

 Likewise, if a request is made to add a value to a set which already contains the value, another instance of the value will be added: `{1,2,3} + 2 => {1,2,2,3}`

+Returns 500 if any of the operations create an aggregation loop.

 Implicitly increments/decrements target nodes.

 ### PUT `/flow/<id>/<source key>:<target key>`

 Adds an operation using the syntax defined above.
 Returns 200 even if the operation already exists.
 Returns 400 if the flow doesn't exist.
 Implicitly increments/decrements target nodes.

+Returns 500 if the operation creates an aggregation loop.

 ### DELETE `/flow/<id>/<source key>:<target key>`